Water Deer Distribution - South-east, Hampshire, West and North

 Based on sightings in the NBN Gateway, there have been a handful of reports of water deer in Hampshire, the earliest of which appear to be near Basingstoke; one in Tadley in 1950 and the other two just south of Preston Candover, one during October 1953 and the second in 1972.
 There are also reports from Eversley in 1972 and near Andover in 1980, but the most recent sighting I'm aware of was just north of the A3, between Steep Marsh and Hawkley in east Hampshire, in April 2013.

 In his Ph.D. thesis on Fallow deer (Dama dama) feeding ecology in the New Forest in March 1974, John Jackson mentions that occasional reports are received of sightings of water deer, but had not been substantiated.
-Similarly, the New Forest National Park Authority mention on their website that “Chinese water deer are only very occasionally seen in the New Forest”, although having followed up with them it seems there are no records and this is largely word of mouth.
-This appears to stem from rumours that the New Forest Wildlife Park near Ashurst used to keep them, although no formal records exist of this either, and the park hasn't had them since the current owner took over in 1997 and likely for longer.
-Andy Page at the Forestry Commission tells me he knows of no records of water deer living wild in the Forest, and I have received only two unconfirmed reports.
+Similarly, the New Forest National Park Authority mention on their website that “Chinese water deer are only very occasionally seen in the New Forest”, although having followed up with them it seems there are no formal records and this is largely word of mouth.
+The origin appears to be rumours that the New Forest Wildlife Park near Ashurst used to keep them, although no formal records exist of this either, and the park hasn't had them since the current owner took over in 1997.
+In 2022, Head of Wildlife Management for the Forestry Commission Andy Page told me he knows of no records of water deer living wild in the New Forest, and I have received only two unconfirmed reports.
 A New Forest archaeologist and naturalist reported seeing one on Crown Lands in a small glade just north of Brockenhurst around 2000 - he was convinced it was an escaped pet.
 More recently, a local wildlife photographer described seeing what he was certain were water deer on two occasions, once in 2010/11 and again in 2012, both in a boggy area just south-west of Lyndhurst.
+In their Review of 2021, the Game and Wildlife Conservation Trust note one bag was recorded in Hampshire, but they do not say whereabouts.

 Further east, the NBN Gateway holds records for a sighting near Chichester in June 2016, one in Colgate near Horsham and near Bewbush in Crawley, both in 2000, a couple in Surrey's Mole Valley (Brockham in June 2018 and Newdigate in 2000), a 1972 report from Wokingham, and one from Farnham during November 1945.